Home

 Some symptoms such as trying to escape and loss of appetite can also become safety concerns.
 The good news is that your dog can overcome fear of storms with a little patience and these easy tips.

-Does your dog show signs of storm phobia?
+Does your pup show signs of storm phobia?
 Is your dog afraid of thunder?
-If your dog exhibits several of these signs, you need to take action, especially if any of these symptoms become a safety concern.
+If he exhibits several of the signs below, you need to take action, especially if any of these symptoms become a safety concern.

 Does your dog...